matrix-org/matrix.org/content/security-disclosure-policy.md

 The Matrix.org Foundation does not ordinarily provide bug bounties, though organisations building on top of Matrix may do so in future.
-We maintain a [Hall of Fame](hall-of-fame) to recognise those who have responsibly disclosed security issues to us in the past.
+We maintain a [Security Hall of Fame](/security-hall-of-fame) to recognise those who have responsibly disclosed security issues to us in the past.